Code of Ethics

 Review

-The professional development and practice standards committee shall monitor and review policies, guidelines and procedures and propose to council amendments that will promote the practice standards set out in these bylaws.
+The Professional Development and Practice Standards Committee shall monitor and review policies, guidelines and procedures, and propose to Council amendments that will promote the practice standards set out in the SIA’s Bylaws.

-The professional development and practice standards committee shall monitor and review the institute’s scopes of practice and areas of practice, published in the policy and procedures, and define the minimum academic training for each scope and area.
+The Professional Development and Practice Standards Committee shall monitor and review the Institute’s scopes of practice and areas of practice published in the policies and procedures, and define the minimum academic training for each scope and area.

 Practice guidelines and procedures shall be at two levels of application as follows: